qchenevier/scribbleton-live/README.md

 - `git clone` the repo
 - `npm install` to install the project deencies
 - `npm run dev` to start the app development server
-- go to http://localhost:8080 to see the app
+- go to http://localhost:3000 to see the app

 ## Deployment

+Online deployment:

 - see the deployment workflow with Github Actions

-or
+or local deployment:

-- `npm run generate` to build & export single-page app
+- `npm run generate:local` to build & export single-page app
-- `npm run serve` to serve the `dist` folder
+- `npm run serve:local` to serve the `dist` folder
+- go to http://localhost:3000 to see the app

 ### Sources of inspiration